gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 ### Finding out the Service Code and Quota Code

+You can check adjustable quotas [here](../../docs/quotas.md).

-When you need to add a new resource, you can check the available services with
+Alternatively, you can check the available services with

 ```
 aws service-quotas list-services --region <REGION> --output table